What Are Stretch Marks?

 If they don’t go naturally, seldom cases but can, of course, be avoided or reduced in certain ways which we are going to talk about in this topic ahead.
 This was brief as to what stretch marks are, and how they are caused.
 In this topic, we will particularly focus on stretch marks that are caused while pregnancy.

 HOW TO PREVENT STRETCH MARKS?

 Our abdomen expands beyond our thinking when we’re pregnant.
 No kidding we grow like a balloon and it is no joke, we are growing a new baby inside of us!
 In pregnancy, it is not just our stomach that grows big but almost everything.

-We are eating double our diet because come on we need to keep our body fit to support the baby and the big balloon.
-Now, pregnancy stretch marks are too much because there are two factors behind it, first, pregnancy, duh and second “gaining weight”!
+We are eating double our diet because come on we need to keep our bodies fit to support the baby and the big balloon.
+Now, pregnancy stretch marks are too much because there are two factors behind it, first, pregnancy, duh, and second “gaining weight”!

 These first, occur when we are 6-7 months pregnant.
 It is when we actually start growing more than our body hoped for, haha!
 Now, it is not about how we treat them once they occur but we have to be prepared long back, since the very start!
 Shall we begin our journey to hoo-lah, ho-lah!

 Before we start, one more thing, pregnancy can also be caused due to genetics.
 So, chances are if your mother-to-mother-to-mother-to-mother had it, so will you!
 But we can cure it.
 No big-a deal!

 Preparing for pregnancy stretch marks involves taking proactive steps to keep your skin healthy and moisturized, which may reduce the severity of stretch marks or help prevent them altogether.
 While it’s important to note that genetics and individual factors play a role in the development of stretch marks, the following tips can help you prepare and care for your skin during pregnancy: